 Join the Club

-Fitness and camaraderie, not to mention the beautiful rails to trails PA has to offer.
+Fitness and camaraderie, not to mention the rugged singletrack, scenic roads, and beautiful rails-to-trails PA has to offer.

 Mail in your registration

 You may submit your membership application by returning this PDF form along with payment to:

 1847 Solomon Run Road

 Johnstown, PA 15904

 Please note that if you would like to pay by check you will need to complete your registration by printing and returning this form along with payment.
 No online submissions will be accepted without payment.

 As members of LHORBA, we represent the bicycling community, and it is important that our external and internal relationships advance, rather than hinder, the image of bicyclists.
 To that end, we ask that all club members agree to the following four principles:

 TO RIDE RESPONSIBLY

 We will follow the IMBA Rules of the Trail.
 We will be courteous and respectful toward other users, recognizing that they, too, have a right to enjoy the trails.
 When on the road, we will follow all traffic laws and be respectful of all others sharing the road.
 We will promote the sport of non-motorized bicycling.
 The club's definition of a non-motorized bicycle is a bicycle that's 100% human-powered without pedal assist or a motor of any type.